 Taking Off NCsoft's Latest Updates to Aion and City of Heroes

 NCsoft is updating Aion and City of Heroes in an attempt to make both titles more playable and reach out to a wider fan base.
 Do these updates bring enough substantial improvements to make them worth checking out?
 Read our impressions on both of these games to see if you should be interested in playing Aion and City of Heroes.

 Summer Line-Up from NIS

 NIS is looking to make this a summer of big releases.
-GameZone examines five of the company's upcoming titles and gives you the skinny on each.
+GameZone takes a look at five of the company's upcoming titles and gives you the skinny on each.
 Between the new Cladun title and Cave Story 3D, you can bet we're really looking forward to what NIS has planned for the near future.
 Summer couldn't come soon enough!